ryscet/allegro_project/Readme.md

 This heatmap is produced from the data scraped from allegro, and is visible in the flask app under '/plots' url.
 ![alt text](https://github.com/ryscet/allegro_project/blob/master/allegro_flask_app/static/plots/heatmap.jpg "Sales Heatmap")

-The color represents the number of sold items.
+* The color represents the number of sold items.

-x-axis respresents the history, binned into month-long bins.
+* x-axis respresents the history, binned into months.

-y-axis respresents price range bins.
+* y-axis respresents price range bins in pln.